nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 <a id=""/>
 ### Brief Note on Serving CMC
 CMC ships with a BrowserSync server used to serve development and production versions locally.
 BrowserSync is great for development and testing but is not ideal for real world production use.
-Instead, use whatever static file server you're comfortable with like NGINX or Apache to serve your production /dist bundle.
+Instead, use whatever static file server you're comfortable with like NGINX or Apache to serve your production `dist/` directory.

 <a id=""/>
 ## Styling CMC